Loading

 budować– to be buildingzbudować– to be built

 In Present Tense, only imperfective verbs are used.
-Perfective verbs are reserved for Future Tense.
+Perfective verbs are reserved for Past and Future Tense.

 Structure of affirmative sentences in Present Tense